Here's some of the shots we took over summer of cool looking Brighton folk.

 At 15 we never looked this cool.
 Edith manages to strike the right balance between authenticity and wearability like a pro.

 It can be difficult to get away from the same trends and tribes, but Becky seems to have found the perfect antidote to blending in with the crowd.

 There’s something so bold about a girl rocking a hat made for the classic English businessman, but it just works too well, especially when the rest of the look is dressed down.

 Mizzy has sidestepped the impossible problem of getting the perfect fit in vintage clothes by going supersized and it looks great.

 “My ambition is to wear a suit every day,” Harry says – a dapper aspiration he’s well on the way towards.

-We've quick snapped several eye catching outfits that really got our lens zooming.
-Kevin Meredith wandered the streets and these are what he found.
+We've quick snapped several eye-catching outfits that really got our lens zooming.
+Kevin Meredith wandered the streets and here's what he found.